Mon – Sun: 24/7 Plumbing

 Concrete pipes

 Concrete pipes are vulnerable to cracks from earth shifts, tree roots, groundwater damage and general aging.
-Relining applies a seamless epoxy barrier that bonds to concrete and structurally mends any cracks or gaps.
+Relining applies a seamless epoxy barrier that bonds to concrete and structurally mends cracks or gaps.
 It prevents further root and water intrusion into the damaged sewer pipes.

 Incompatible Materials